mattflo/pytest-autofocus/README.md

     pass
 ```

-Run with `--auto-focus` to run only focused tests:
+Run with `--auto-focus` to run only focused tests (if any exist), otherwise run all tests:

 ```bash
 pytest --auto-focus